Biblical Theology

 Listen to this article

-This verse is part of a section in the book of Leviticus that deals with various laws and regulations concerning leprosy and other skin diseases.
-The Israelites considered skin diseases as serious matters that required careful examination and separation to prevent the spread of contamination within the community.
+This verse belongs to a section of Leviticus that records the laws and regulations concerning leprosy and other skin diseases.
+The Israelites regarded skin diseases as serious matters that required careful examination and separation so that contamination would not spread within the community.

 Share this: